shockiii/kohana-multilang/README.md

 		'product_slug'		=> '',
 	));

-This creates 2 routes named en.products.details and fr.products.details.
+This creates 2 routes named `en.products.details` and `fr.products.details`.
 The default language (english here) is required.
 If we have a third language like `de`, it will use `en`.
-The thing is, both url  http://www.domain.tld/fr/products/12-my-product and http://www.domain.tld/en/produits/12-my-product will still work.
+The thing is, both url `http://www.domain.tld/fr/products/12-my-product` and `http://www.domain.tld/en/produits/12-my-product` will still work.
 To make sure this is not an issue, you should use reverse routing everywhere.
-With Route::get('product/details')->uri(array('product_id' => 12, 'product_slug' => 'my_product')), you'll get the complete uri with the current user language code.
-To get another language, just pass a second parameter to Route::get('product/details', 'en').
+With `Route::get('product/details')->uri(array('product_id' => 12, 'product_slug' => 'my_product'))`, you'll get the complete uri with the current user language code.
+To get another language, just pass a second parameter to `Route::get('product/details', 'en')`.

 Now, I got a controller that serves CSS files, I obviously don't need any language specified.
-To prevent the normal behaviour, just pass FALSE as the third parameter to Route::set like this :
+To prevent the normal behaviour, just pass `FALSE` as the third parameter to `Route::set` like this :

 	Route::set('file.css', 'static/css/<action>.css', array(
 		'action'			=> '[^/.]+',